Transforming science education through research-driven innovation

 Nancy Hopkins-Evans joined BSCS Science Learning as the Associate Director for Program Impact in June of 2022.
 As a former college chemistry professor, she understands and cares deeply about students having exceptional learning experiences in science.
 These experiences that leverage students’ communities and cultures support their understanding of science concepts using phenomena and problems to figure out science ideas instead of learning about science through memorization of facts and theories.
 She has worked in large and small school systems developing and implementing curriculum, professional learning and assessments aligned to a variety of state standards including, the common core state standards, and the Next Generation Science Standards.
 She presents at conferences and leads professional learning for teachers, principals, directors, and superintendents focused on experiences and activities that support effective teaching and learning for ALL students particularly those from under-served and underestimated communities.
 She recently served on a National Academies of Sciences, Engineering and Medicine committee to develop the consensus study report entitled, Call to Action for Science Education, Building Opportunity for the Future.
-She holds degrees in chemistry from Chestnut Hill College and Villanova University and earned a Ph.D. in biological chemistry from the University of Michigan.
+She holds degrees in chemistry from Chestnut Hill College and Villanova University and earned a PhD in biological chemistry from the University of Michigan.

-She got her start by taking a role as a Research Assistant at AAAS Project 2061 in Washington, DC shortly after receiving her B.S. magna cum laude in Biology.
-While there, she had the opportunity to work across multiple NSF- and IES-funded projects, contributing to the development of standards-aligned assessment items and serving as a lead writer on the Toward High School Biology curriculum (NSTA Press), which aims to better prepare students for high school biology by connecting ideas about chemical reactions to the biological phenomenon of growth.
-She progressed to Research Associate and discovered her desire to be at the interface of research, design, and practical implementation through curriculum development.
 In 2013, shortly after the Next Generation Science Standards were released, she took a new position with the Smithsonian Science Education Center.
-There she took a lead role in the planning, design, and development of a new NGSS-designed curriculum series for K-5 that also aimed to broaden access to Smithsonian research, collections, and expertise.
-In addition, when Achieve convened the EQuIP Peer Review Panel for Science she served on the first cohort of panelists.
+There she took a lead role in the planning, design, and development of a new NGSS-designed curriculum series for K–5 that also aimed to broaden access to Smithsonian research, collections, and expertise.
+When Achieve convened the EQuIP Peer Review Panel for Science she served on the first cohort of panelists tasked with reviewing lessons and units for high-quality NGSS design.

 Christopher Wilson, PhD is Senior Research Scientist and Director, Research and Innovation at BSCS Science Learning.
 He joined BSCS in 2007 from the Center for Curriculum Materials in Science in the College of Education at Michigan State University, where he received his PhD in science education.
 He also has a Master’s degree in Evolutionary Biology from MSU, and a BS in Zoology from the University of Liverpool in England.